shabin5785/Golang_notes/GO_1.md

 -As with var de clarat ions, multiple var iables may be declared and initialize d in the same short var iable declarat ion, i, j := 0, 1
+Like ordinar y var de clarat ions, short var iable declarat ions may be used for cal ls to functions li ke os.Open that retur n two or more values: